Shashikant108/JsonPowerDB/README.md

 # JsonPowerDB
 ## About JsonPowerDB
-* JsonPowerDB is a Real-time, High Performance, In memory, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.
+* JsonPowerDB is a Database Server with Developer friendly REST API services.
+It's a High Performance, Light Weight, Ajax Enabled, Serverless, Real-time Database.
 JsonPowerDB has ready to use API for Json document DB, RDBMS, Key-value DB, GeoSpatial DB and Time Series DB functionality.
 JPDB supports and advocates for true serverless and pluggable API development.

 ## Advantages of using JsonPowerDB
 *  It is most secured database of present time because of multiple security layers.